JayThibs/fastapi-streamlit-postgresql-ml-template/README.md

-# fastapi-ml-template
+# FastAPI for ML Template

-This repo is meant as a template for projects using FastAPI for ML projects.
+This repo is meant as a template for projects using FastAPI and Streamlit for ML projects.
+A model is trained with the Bank Notes dataset in order to predict whether a Bank Note is fake or not.